robixnai/onvif/README.md

 If you need to change the list of managed WSDLs (in onvif/onvif-ws-client/src/main/resources/wsdl) and thus you need to regenerate the WS Java stubs using the [Apache CXF codegen maven plugin](http://cxf.apache.org/docs/maven-cxf-codegen-plugin-wsdl-to-java.html), you need to go through the following steps:
  1. **Download Onvif WSDLs** to onvif/onvif-ws-client/src/main/resources/wsdl appending the version before the .wsdl suffix.
- For example, from main dir (onvif) use you can run the following shell commmand:\
+ For example, from main dir (onvif) use you can run the following shell commmand:<br>
 ```wget http://www.onvif.org/onvif/ver10/device/wsdl/devicemgmt.wsdl onvif-ws-client/src/main/resources/wsdl/devicemgmt_2.5.wsdl ```
  1. **Update WSDLLocations constants (if needed)** within class  *de.onvif.utils.WSDLLocations* (module onvif-java)
  1. **Add required url-rewriting rules (if needed)** to onvif/onvif-ws-client/src/main/resources/wsdl/jax-ws-catalog.xml